ibrod83/nodejs-file-downloader/readme.md

-#### Repeat failed requests automatically
+#### Repeat failed downloads automatically

-The program can repeat any failed http request automatically.
+The program can repeat any failed downloads automatically.
 Only if the provided config.maxAttempts number is exceeded, an Error is thrown.

-Note that currently only the http requests will be repeated in case of an error, BUT NOT THE STREAM ITSELF.
-If a stream fails on its first attempt, an error is thrown as usual.
-I will change this behavior in the future.

 ```javascript